Reacts with: Human

 This antibody was obtained from a rabbit immunized with purified, recombinant Human Osteopontin / SPP1 / ETA-1 (rh Osteopontin / SPP1 / ETA-1; Catalog#10352-H08H; NP_001035147.1; Met 1-Asn 314).

 This antibody can be stored at 2℃-8℃ for one month without detectable loss of activity.
-Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -70℃.
+Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -80℃.
 Preservative-Free.
 Sodium azide is recommended to avoid contamination (final concentration 0.05%-0.1%).
 It is toxic to cells and should be disposed of properly.
 Avoid repeated freeze-thaw cycles.

 Flow cytometric analysis of purified anti-human Spp1 on U937 cells.
 U937 cells were treated according to manufacturer’s manual (BD Pharmingen™ Cat.
-No. 554714), and stained with Purified Rabbit anti-Spp1 (Bold line hisgram, 1 μg/test), To demonstrate specificity of staining the binding of anti-human Spp1 (10352-R001) was blocked by the preincubation of the purified antibody with molar excess of recombinant human Spp1 (5 µg, Cat.
+No. 554714), and stained with Purified Rabbit anti-Spp1 (Bold line hisgram), To demonstrate specificity of staining the binding of anti-human Spp1 (10352-R001) was blocked by the preincubation of the purified antibody with molar excess of recombinant human Spp1 (5 µg, Cat.
 No. 10352-H08H) for 1 hour (dashed line hisgram), then stained with a FITC-conjugated second step antibody.